Pasek108/Deer-Killer/README.md

    4. If the above are not correct random new position and check again

 ### Deers
 Deers spawn in radom intervals of time with random position and vector.
 If they touch enemy they die.
-If killed by player, they gives 1000 point and die, If they reach other side of road they respawn again for a random amount of time.
+If killed by player, they gives 1000 point and die.
+If they reach other side of road they respawn again for a random amount of time.
 If deer is dead his image is swaped for blood and his vector.x is set to 0.

+### Player
+Player has event listener for mouse movement and key press for activating slowmo.
+Movement of player is limited by size of the road.

+### Game over animation
+When player loses his last life, game over animation is fired, enemies explode while player start sliding to the closest side of the road, if he pass road size limit happy deers appears and starts laughing at the player for 3s, then game over screen slides from top and player can save score and/or back to menu.